jwheelo1/S22-4820/class/lect/03/Lect-03.md

   2: -- Find the set of counties that voted for "Sleepy Joe" in 2020
   3:
   4: select t1.state, t1.county_name
   5:     from vote_by_county as t1
   6:     where t1.year = 2020
-  7:     and t1.candidate = 'Joe Biden'
+  7:         and t1.candidate = 'Joseph R Biden Jr'
   8:     order by state, county_name
-  9:
+  9: ;
  10:
- 11:
+ 11: select t1.state, t1.county_name
+ 12:     from vote_by_county as t1
+ 13:     where t1.year = 2020
+ 14:         and t1.candidate = 'Donald J Trump'
+ 15:     order by state, county_name
+ 16: ;
+ 17:

 ```